eliannis/oscilloscope/README.md

 ## Theory of Operation
 Sound-cards in mobile devices and computers use a digital-to-analog converter (ADC) to convert microphone input voltages to digital data.
-In the Android API, the AudioRecorder class can be used to read ADC output as 16-bit pulse-coded modulated values.
+In the Android API, the AudioRecorder class can be used to read ADC output as 16-bit pulse-coded modulated (PCM) data.
 The oscilloscope application displays this data as a graphical trace.

 ### Limitations